 When you emulate the Surface Duo in a dual-screen posture in Microsoft Edge, the seam (the space between the two screens) is drawn over your website or app.

 The emulated display matches the way your website (or app) renders in the Microsoft Edge Android app while running on Surface Duo.
 You may have to update your website (or app) to display better along the seam.
-For more information about adapting your website (or app) to the seam, navigate to How to work with the seam.
+For more information about adapting your website (or app) to the seam, see How to work with the seam.

 The Device Toolbar has additional features to help you test your website or app in multiple postures and orientations.
-Choose Rotate () to rotate the viewport to landscape orientation.
+Click Rotate () to rotate the viewport to landscape orientation.
 Combine the feature with Span () to toggle between single-screen or folded and dual-screen or unfolded postures.
 Together, the features allow you to test your website or app in all four possible postures and orientations.

 edge://flags and toggle the flag.